 Getting Started as a Retail Investor

 So, how can UK retail investors get started?
-No matter your experience level, you can start using eToro today to buy and sell a wide range of financial assets on the global market.
+No matter what your experience level is, you can start using eToro today to buy and sell a wide range of financial assets on the global market.

 You can use our detailed stock investment tools to buy and sell shares in some of the most well-known and profitable companies on the planet, such as Apple, Google, Tesla, and Amazon.
 You can also use our range of tools and indicators to get in-depth insights on the direction of the market, to help you make informed decisions on the stocks you wish to trade.

-For a little more volatility, you might want to start investing in cryptocurrencies on eToro, using our crypto platform to open positions on Bitcoin, Ethereum, Litecoin, and more.
+For a little more diversity, you might want to start investing in cryptocurrencies on eToro, using our crypto platform to open positions on Bitcoin, Ethereum, Litecoin, and more.

-In addition, you can also bet against any asset using our range of CFDs, which allow you to short sell stocks, shares, commodities, crypto, and more.
-Retail investors UK can sign up to eToro today and get started with commission-free trading.
+In addition, you can also bet against an asset using our range of CFDs, which allow you to short sell stocks, commodities, crypto, and more.
+Retail investors in the UK can sign up to eToro today and get started with commission-free trading.